KingCole32/myshoku/README.md

   e.
 Add some form of monetization, e.g. via (transparent) result weighting

 4. Bugs
-While the project generally seems to work well without much issue or visual oddity, there are still some things related to Tailwind and React/NextJS that I don't sem to udnerstand, but would like to work through (tailwind styles applying unevenly to components in 3rd-level subdirectories, env variables not being picked up properly)
+While the project generally seems to work well without much issue or visual oddity, there are still some things related to Tailwind and React/NextJS that I don't seem to understand, but would like to work through (tailwind styles applying unevenly to components in 3rd-level subdirectories, env variables not being picked up properly, etc.)

 5. Improve UI/UX
-At the least, adding animations would make the app feel much more engaging and elss robotic.
-These were originally planned, but ultimately had to be bypassed for now.
+At the least, adding animations would make the app feel much more engaging and less robotic.
+These were originally planned, but ultimately had to be pushed back for now.